Commercial and industrial property tax

 Subsequent dealings in property after it enters the CIPT reform

-A duty exemption may apply to a tax reform scheme transaction which includes most dutiable transactions involving properties that have entered into the CIPT reform (tax reform scheme land).
-A comparable exclusion may apply to the assessment of duty on a relevant acquisition in a landholder whose landholdings include tax reform scheme land.
+A duty exemption or concession may apply to a tax reform scheme transaction which includes most dutiable transactions involving properties that have entered into the CIPT reform (tax reform scheme land).
+A comparable exclusion or concession may apply to the assessment of duty on a relevant acquisition in a landholder whose landholdings include tax reform scheme land.

 For a duty exemption or exclusion to apply, the property must have a qualifying use on the date of the dutiable transaction or relevant acquisition.